 Throughout the series, the characters are faced with supernatural and sci-fi elements, including monster attacks and otherworldly forces, as they attempt to save their friend and uncover the truth.
 The show is known for its blend of suspense, horror, and nostalgia, and its characters, who are complex, quirky, and lovable.

-Tom Hopper, Aidan Gallagher, Emmy Raver-Lampman
+Elliot Page, Tom Hopper, Emmy Raver-Lampman